 In the Ptolemaic period, a paradigm was presented which suggested the old kingdom standards with the new kingdom advance technique accompanied by a Greek task, this paradigm persisted into the Roman period (30-646 AD) till the end of Egyptian culture and the city of Alexandria is the best example of ancient Greco-Roman art.

 There is no better place on earth that can offer a deeper look at the beautiful core of ancient art than Egypt.
-You have this once-in-a-lifetime chance with our holiday packages to Egypt to explore the majestic monuments and artifacts of ancient Egypt, through the enchanting cities of Cairo, Luxor, and Aswan through an unforgettable Nile cruise holiday on the life force of this heavenly country.
+You have this once-in-a-lifetime chance with our Egypt holiday travel packages from the UK to explore the majestic monuments and artifacts of ancient Egypt, through the enchanting cities of Cairo, Luxor, and Aswan through an unforgettable Nile River cruise on the life force of this heavenly country.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.